 Union University institutional data will not be released to internal, external, graduate or undergraduate students at this time.

 The Principal Investigator determines that research will involve human subjects.
-The PI completes and submits an application to the Institutional Review Board (IRB) at irb@uu.edu who then determines what level of review is needed (exempt, expedited, full) and initiates the appropriate review process for that level.
+The PI completes and submits an application to the Institutional Review Board (IRB) who then determines what level of review is needed (exempt, expedited, full) and initiates the appropriate review process for that level.
 The Institutional Review Board communicates the results of the review to the PI (exemption, approval, recommendations, etc).

-PI provides progress report at the time of continuing review, which is due at intervals no less often than 12 months.
+If applicable, the PI provides progress report at the time of continuing review, which is due at intervals no less often than 12 months.

 The IRB Office maintains record of all protocol approvals, disapprovals, continuing reviews, and other actions of the IRB, as well as Federal and institutional written policies and procedures.